 259,- Veil. pris: 296,-Spar: 37,-

-A fascinating exploration of the octopus from the world-leading marine biologist David Scheel: perfect summer reading for fans of 'My Octopus Teacher' and Other Minds.'Scheel brings the world of the octopus vividly alive.
+A fascinating exploration of the octopus from the world-leading marine biologist David Scheel: perfect for fans of 'My Octopus Teacher' and Other Minds.'Scheel brings the world of the octopus vividly alive.
 The best nature books do not just describe animals: they give us a sense of what it might be like to shape-shift ourselves and live in their skins.'
 Financial Times'Fascinating.
 The deepest of octopus books' Peter Godfrey-Smith'Octopuses are deeply, gloriously weird...
-The boo…
+The book abounds with …

 Andre har også kjøpt

-Undertittel The ‘mind-blowing’ book that reveals the mysteries of the octopus, perfect reading for summer 2025
+Undertittel The ‘mind-blowing’ book that reveals the mysteries of the octopus, perfect for all science enthusiasts and fans of David Attenborough

 Forfattere Ukjent (forfatter), David Scheel (forfatter), David Stifel (innleser)